apache/spark/docs/running-on-kubernetes.md

 kubectl port-forward <driver-pod-name> 4040:4040
 ```

-Then, the spark driver UI can be accessed on `http://localhost:4040`.
+Then, the Spark driver UI can be accessed on `http://localhost:4040`.

 ### Debugging

 There may be several kinds of failures.
 If the Kubernetes API server rejects the request made from spark-submit, or the
 connection is refused for a different reason, the submission logic should indicate the error encountered.
 However, if there
-are errors during the running of the application, often, the best way to investigate may be through the kubernetes CLI.
+are errors during the running of the application, often, the best way to investigate may be through the Kubernetes CLI.

 To get some basic information about the scheduling decisions made around the driver pod, you can run: